fvaleri/strimzi-debugging/sessions/002/README.md

 kafkauser.kafka.strimzi.io/my-user created
 ```

-Previous command adds a new authentication element to the external listener, which is the endpoint used by clients
+The previous command adds a new authentication element to the external listener, which is the endpoint used by clients
-connecting from outside OpenShift.
-It also creates a `KafkaUser` resource with a matching configuration.
+connecting from outside OpenShift using TLS.
+It also creates a Kafka user resource with a matching configuration.

 ```sh
 $ kubectl get k my-cluster -o yaml | yq e '.spec.kafka.listeners[2]'